AxonIQ/reference-guide/setting-up/maven-dependencies.md

 This module contains the necessary components to create domain models, like Aggregates and Sagas.

 ### Axon Event Sourcing
-This module contains all necessary infrastructure components to support Event Sourcing Command and Query Models.
+This module contains all necessary infrastructure components to support Event Sourcing, Command and Query Models.

 ### Axon Test
 This module contains test fixtures that you can use to test Axon based components, such as your Command Handlers, Aggregates and Sagas.